-Molly loves dogs, writes and performs music, and enjoys studying french and spanish in her free time.
+Molly was Volunteer of the Year at IRCO Africa House in 2015, and loves dogs, writes and performs music, and enjoys studying french and spanish in her free time.
 She is proud to maintain a small environmental footprint through living car-free and eating a plant-based diet.

 Neighborhood Planning Program Manager

 |Leah is the SE Uplift Neighborhood Planning Program Manager, and serves as the main point of contact for community members wanting to communicate about Portland’s land use and transportation planning policy and processes.
 Leah supports SE Uplift’s Land Use and Transportation Committee which meets monthly and represents perspectives of volunteers from each of our twenty neighborhood associations as well as several business associations.
 Another part of Leah’s multifaceted role is supporting several neighborhood associations.

 Leah holds a Master’s degree in Public Health and a Bachelor’s degree in City and Regional Planning, Minor in Economics.
 She has worked for state and local government, and is a LEED accredited Professional (Leadership in Energy and Environmental Design).